zoisite-rb/zoisite-rb/guides/source/action_controller_overview.md

   private
     # Look up the key `:current_user_id` in the session and use it to
     # find the current `User`.
 This is a common way to handle user login in
-    # a Rails application; logging in sets the session value and
+    # a Zoisite application; logging in sets the session value and
     # logging out removes it.
     def current_user
       @current_user ||= User.find_by(id: session[:current_user_id]) if session[:current_user_id]